atharkes/raytracer/README.md

 Extra:
 - BVH using SAH and Binning
 - BVH construction with 4-Binning on 100k triangles in under 1 second on intel i7 6700K
+	(although performance is dependent on the random triangles that are generated)

 References:
 - Course Slides (Graphics & Advanced Graphics)